Here are some examples of questions we hear frequently

 Q - Do you adopt injured or found animals?

-We are in the process if building a wildlife rehabilitation center.
-Please call us at 806-352-6007 and ask for Stephanie if you have an injured animal, or abandoned baby animal.
+Our sister organization< Wild West Wildlife Rehabilitation Center is building a wildlife rehabilitation center at Wildcat Bluff.
+Please call Stephanie at 806-680-2483 if you have an injured animal, or abandoned baby animal.
 For generally domesticated animals, please call Amarillo Animal Control at (806) 378-3092.

-Q - What should I do if I find a misplaced o bird, rabbit or other animal?
+Q - What should I do if I find a misplaced or orphaned bird, rabbit or other animal?

 As difficult as it may be, oftentimes the best thing you can do is leave an animal alone.
 Even a baby bird or rabbit may seem helpless and vulnerable, but many do survive even in the most urban of locations.
 While it may feel safer, removing these animals from the wild, it actually usually reduces their chances for survival.
 Baby rabbits are fed only twice a day by their parent. leave the bunny alone and monitor.
-If in doubt, call us and ask for our Wildlife Rehabber, Stephanie Oravetz.
-806-352-6007.
+If in doubt, and ask for Wildlife Rehabber, Stephanie Oravetz at 806-680-2483

 Q - I found a baby bird that fell from its nest.
 What can I do?